fastpacecolding/pynote/README.rst

 -------

 * version control (diff revisions, revert revisions)
-* trash to ensure you do not lose any data
 * export module
 * syntax highlighting using pygments for managing code snippets
 * tags and filters